fmsabatini/FZS_NaturalForests/README.md

-# FZS_NaturalForests
+# Natural Forests and Biodiversity - Practical Session
-This repository contains the code and data of the practical session held at the CONFOBI Module 2022.
+This repository contains the code and data of the practical session held at European Natural Forest School, held by the Frankfurter Zoological Society and the Natural Forest Academy.
+Lübeck, September 2022.

-This practical was originally offered at the Natural Forest Summer School 2021 by the Frankfurter Zoological Society
+To access the vignette, click the link in the "About" panel, to the right.